Dimitri Tsafendas: Early life

-In 1963, Tsafendas was granted amnesty by the Portuguese after he convinced them that he was a reformed man and no longer a Communist, and he was eventually allowed to return to Mozambique.
+In 1963, Tsafendas was granted amnesty by Portugal after he convinced them that he was a reformed man and no longer a Communist, and he was eventually allowed to return to Mozambique.
 A year later, Tsafendas was arrested while addressing local people in favour of independence for the colonial territory.
 In a suitcase containing anti-colonialist and Communist literature, Tsafendas also had several Bibles.
 He told the police he was not advocating independence but preaching Christianity.
 The Portuguese were not convinced, and he was charged with "pretending to be a missionary spreading the word about religion" while actually preaching "under the guise of religion in favour of Mozambique's independence".
 According to PIDE's interrogation transcript, "When asked to describe all of the subversive activities that he has been developing against the Country and in favour of Mozambique's independence, he answered: That, he hasn't been developing any kind of such subversive activities against the Country, neither in favour of Mozambique's independence.
 However, wishes to clarify that he supports, as a Mozambican, the idea of Mozambique's independence, governed by the natives of that Province, whether they are black or white."

 The Portuguese were not convinced that Tsafendas was telling the truth, and he was imprisoned.
-After three months in custody, Tsafendas claimed that he was in fact a missionary, Saint Peter.
-He was taken to a hospital, where he convinced the Portuguese doctors that he really believed he was Christ's foremost apostle and he was therefore considered to be insane.
+After three months in custody, Tsafendas claimed that he was in fact an apostle, Saint Peter.
+He was taken to a hospital, where he convinced the Portuguese doctors that he really believed he was Christ's foremost apostle and was therefore considered to be insane.
 He was released from prison custody and soon afterwards released from the hospital.

 In 1965, Tsafendas returned to South Africa.
 Shortly before the assassination, he applied for reclassification from "White" to "Coloured" but his application was turned down.